-MySQL Server supports some extensions that you probably won't find in other SQL DBMSs.
-Be warned that if you use them, your code won't be portable to other SQL servers.
+MySQL Server supports some extensions that you probably will not find in other SQL DBMSs.
+Be warned that if you use them, your code will not be portable to other SQL servers.
 In some cases, you can write code that includes MySQL extensions, but is still portable, by using comments of the following form:

 In this case, MySQL Server parses and executes the code within

 the comment as it would any other SQL statement, but other SQL

 servers will ignore the extensions.
 For example, MySQL Server

 following statement, but other servers will not: